fbpx

 5. Harvesting: Since Korean Purple is among the earliest garlic varieties to mature, keep a close eye on its growth as summer approaches.
 When the lower third to half of the leaves turn brown, it’s typically time to harvest.
 Gently dig around the bulbs to lift them, avoiding any direct pulling, which might damage them.

-Harvesting garlic bulbs
+harvesting garlic bulbs

 Once you’ve harvested your Korean Purple garlic, make sure to cure it in a well-ventilated area, away from direct sunlight, for a few weeks.
 This not only enhances its flavor but also extends its storage life, ensuring you can savor its unique taste for months to come.

-Korean purple garlic after harvest
+korean purple garlic after harvest

 Leave a Reply